shubhpsd/expense-tracker/README.md

    - Select your repository and branch.
    - Specify `app.py` as the entry point.

+## App Link

+You can access the app here: [Personal Expense Tracker](https://track-expense.streamlit.app/)

 ## Notes
 - SQLite `.db` files are used for local storage.
 Changes made during runtime will not persist across app restarts if deployed on Streamlit Community Cloud.
 - For multi-user scalability, consider using a cloud database like Firebase or Supabase.